Tomes have been written on the notion that “ego is your enemy“.

 Or just go to Asia and see how well do they really know Jesus.

 Time Relativity: nobody remembers you

 But believing they achieved that goal is a lack of understanding how time really works on a bigger scale.

 Pick anybody you think changed the world.

 After a few more world wars and another bunch of prophets and despots will have millions up in arms and millions dying -and a bunch more huge-building projects will be started and then looted and destroyed-.

-Then do one billions years, after a bunch of glacial eras will give way to the sun getting hotter and hotter.
+Then do one billions years, after a bunch of glacial eras will give way to the sun making the world too hot to live in.

 Two billions and our current world map will be nothing like it’s today (our continents move).
 All those battles for a piece of land, this nation against that nation… How ridiculous they are when looking through the prism of time.

 In five billions years the sun will be gone.
 By then we’re either outta the solar system or we’ll be gone.